deswarde/deswarde/README.md

 - I’m @deswarde
-- I architect dat governance and privacy solutions focusing on the Microsoft technology stack.
+- I architect data governance and privacy solutions focusing on the Microsoft technology stack.

 <!---
 deswarde/deswarde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.